The Magic of Heart-Centered Living

 Joy is fuel for the journey.

-When you feel heavy, try this:
+When you feel heavy, tired, or emotionally shut down, try a small joy reset.

 Breathe in slowly.